 - Being questioned by NGOs or other bodies about overseas business affairs.

 As litigators, we are both robust and resolute, but we do not take action as a first resort.
-Our understanding of the relationship between personal and business interests enables us to assist our clients in reframing their reputational issue to their advantage.
 In a crisis, we are calm and measured.
 We are able to navigate complex and special situations quickly, applying the intellectual rigour required to reach the most effective solution.
-Reasoned legal and commercial strategy combined with an appreciation of the particular sensitivities of the individuals involved characterise our approach, as does our responsiveness and availability to our clients at all times.
+Reasoned legal and commercial strategy, combined with an appreciation of the particular sensitivities of the individuals involved characterise our approach, as does our responsiveness and availability to our clients at all times.

 But crisis management is by no means all we do.
 We understand that it is not enough.
-We also use our expertise and experience to help enhance reputations.
+We also use our expertise and experience to help prevent unlawful damage and unwarranted attacks to reputations.
 Working closely with brand and communications experts as well as digital and business strategy consultants, we examine the big picture, starting with a full audit of our clients' current personal or corporate reputational situation.
 We are also able to call upon our colleagues working within Public Advocacy where policy and public affairs issues overlap with our clients' concerns.
 This proactive approach pays dividends which have proved quietly invaluable to many of our clients.

 - Obtaining, defending and discharging emergency injunctions;